abuhorainhero/my-travel-guru-react/README.md

 ## Description
 <
 * This application is a traveling application.
 It is helpful for traveling man.
-* Any traveling man can booking using this app where he will be traveling.
+* Any traveling man can be booking using this app where he will be traveling.
 * He can see how many hotels there are in that place through this application.
+* Using this application you can select where he will go.
 />